TomasHubelbauer/svg-screencast/readme.md

 ## To-Do

+### Fix `rgbaToBmp` writing skewed images in `temp`

+This probably also causes skewed images in `broken@` test cases.

 ### Fix `bmpToRgba` not taking stride into an account

 This might be causing the `should-drop` test to fail.

 ### Fix the issue with the diff going crazy (returning a lot of regions) when scrolled

 Not only the moment the scroll bar appears, but each subsequent screenshot after the first scroll generates more and more regions.

-BMPs of the last good screenshot and the first bad screenshot saved into `test/broken`, but they are exported incorrectly.
-There also correct PNGS for a check.
+BMPs of the last good screenshot and the first bad screenshot saved into `test/broken`, but the task to fix skewed results of `rgbaToBmp` needs to be done first.

 ### Consider and spike various techniques to optimize the animation